 Day trip suggestions

-Vienna is well connected.
-So even if you don’t want to hire a car*, then trains, buses and boats get you many places quickly and easily.
+Even if you don’t want to hire a car*, then trains, buses and boats get you to many places quickly and easily.
 This includes travel to other countries and organised tours leaving from Vienna.

 Austria is 99% mountains, 1% chocolate.
 Possibly.

 The Alps stretch almost the entire length of the country, only petering out just before they reach Vienna.
-Which means the mountains aren’t that far away.
+Which means the mountains aren’t that far away from the city.

 Vienna even has a “local” ski resort: Semmering is close enough to make a day’s skiing a reality, and you can still be back in time for dinner.